Pavandew/AI-Student/README.md

 🎨 Modern UI – Built with Material Design for smooth user experience.

-📱 Navigation Drawer – Easy access to all sections (customizable).
+📱 Navigation Drawer – Easy access to all sections and showing All Chat history(customizable).

 🛠️ Tech Stack